10 Things To Do In Dushanbe + Dushanbe Travel Guide

 Takob/Safed Dara Valley

 Just a little north of Varzob, 36 km north of Dushanbe is the turn-off for the Safed Dara Ski Resort (formerly Takob).
 You usually can get a shared taxi to Takob from Vadonasos (Varzob) Bazaar in Dushanbe for 6 TJS.

 In wintertime, you can come here for skiing but in summers it offers some great trekking.
 This is another good spot in which you could do an overnight trip or more.

 Take a hike: The 10 best treks in Tajikistan

-Qurgonteppa (which can be spelled a variety of different ways in Latin script), is a city in southwestern Tajikistan which can be reached by Asian Express Buses from the main bus station for 15 TJS.
+Qurgonteppa (which can be spelled a variety of different ways in Latin script, and was recently renamed Bokhtar), is a city in southwestern Tajikistan that can be reached by Asian Express Buses from the main bus station for 15 TJS.

 Shared taxis are the same price and depart from the Vaghzal Qurgonteppa, south of the city center, across from the Sakhovat Bazaar (you can grab a marshrutka bound for Sakhovat Bazaar and walk across to the Vaghzal).
 Shared taxis go for about 15 TJS per seat as well.

 Things to see in Qurgonteppa include the Chiluchor Sacred Spring, the Ajina-Teppa Buddhist Monastery, Childukharton Valley, and the Mausoleum & Museum of Bibikhonum.